Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Which cars are covered by Kia roadside assistance?

-Kia’s roadside assistance is provided on all new Kia vehicles from the in-service date for a period of 60 months or 60,000 miles — whichever comes sooner — subject to terms and conditions.
-The service is also fully transferable should you decide to sell your car.
+Kia’s roadside assistance is provided on all new Kia vehicles from the in-service date for a whopping 10 months or 100,000 miles — whichever comes sooner — subject to terms and conditions.
+The service is also fully transferable if you decide to sell your car.

-You can still use roadside services post-warranty, but you’ll have to make payments out of pocket.
+You can still use roadside services post-warranty, but you’ll have to pay for each use out of pocket.

 Kia’s roadside assistance is included in its five-year/60,000 miles warranty — whichever comes first.
 After the warranty is up, you can still use the service, but will have to pay for it yourself.